-- 1. Vulnerability scans are performed mainly using automatic tools, which discover known vulnerabilities, e.g., software version that can be vulnerable to exploit or weak cryptographic protocol(s) or untrusted (self-signing certificate). - 2.
-Penetration testing is a form of security test where security experts simulate a hack of systems to uncover and exploit vulnerabilities. - 3.
-Vulnerability scans and penetration tests (both security testing) can be divided into three categories: - White Box Security Testing: This is when the security testers receive ample information about the internal structure of the target system.
-They go in knowing how the code is supposed to be implemented, and they check whether everything is aligned.

-- Black Box Security Testing: In this form, the testers hardly receive any information about the system's internal structure.
+- 1. Penetration testing is a form of security test where security experts simulate a hack of your systems to uncover and exploit vulnerabilities - 2.
+Vulnerability scans and penetration testing (both security testing) can be divided into three categories: - White Box Security Testing: This is when the security testers receive ample information about the internal structure of the target system.
+They go in knowing how the code should be implemented and check whether everything is aligned. - Black Box Security Testing: In this form, the testers hardly receive any information about the system's internal structure.
 Their work is based on input and response.
 This approach is similar to how a real attacker would make their moves. - Grey Box Security Testing: The Grey Box approach combines white box and black box.
 While the testers do not know the code structure, they are given some crucial information like login credentials.
-These tests are important to determine how much damage an attacker with privilege access can cause. - 9-11.
-The financial sector institution remediates vulnerabilities in accordance with risk assessments. - 9-12.
-Network intrusions and unexpected file changes are detected by appropriate security tools, and the relevant team responds to security breach. - 9-13.
-Unauthorized changes on financial sector institution's webpages or payment pages are detected and responded to (regardless of whether access is from a browser to a webpage or from a mobile application via API).
+These tests are important to determine how much damage an attacker with privileged access can cause.